ildyria/Dance/Lectures/2020-08-28 - Roel - English Waltz.md

 - Technical sway to the left

 ### Pivots
-- mind the foot direction and continue pivoting on tbe ball of the foot.
+- mind the foot direction and continue pivoting on the ball of the foot.
 - Wait for the lady; absorb.

 ### Rotations